katta/riakcli/README.md

 ```
 Usage:

   riakcli list buckets                                   -> Lists all the buckets available in RIAK
   riakcli list keys [bucket-name]                        -> Lists all keys in a given bucket

-  riakcli list object [bucket-name] [key]    -> Lists the object associated with a given key in a specified bucket
+  riakcli get object [bucket-name] [key]                 -> Gets the object associated with a given key in a specified bucket
+  riakcli put object [bucket-name] [key] [object-json]   -> Creates/Updates an object for a given key in a specified bucket

   riakcli delete bucket [bucket-name]                    -> Deletes all objects in a specified bucket
   riakcli delete object [bucket-name] [key]              -> Deletes an object in a given bucket
   riakcli flush                                          -> Deletes all the buckets in RIAK

   riakcli ping                                           -> Connects to RIAK instance for status
   riakcli help                                           -> Displays this usage information
 ```

 ### How do I set it up ?